Th2mas/raspberry-typescript/blinking-led/README.md

 As a reference, the full code can be found in the [index.ts](./src/index.ts) file.

 ## Run application
-Open the console in the directory in which you stored the package.json file.
+Open the console in the directory in which you stored the package.json file on your Raspberry Pi.

 To run the application, type
 ```
 npm run start